Updated: Mar 04, 2020

-As you prepare to apply for college, good grades and high test scores are important, but there are other ways to show admissions officers that you're the right fit.
-In a world where there are scores of high school seniors applying to schools, many of which are becoming increasingly selective, it's important to give yourself an edge.
+As you prepare for the college admissions process, good grades and high test scores are important, but there are other ways to show admissions officers that you're the right fit.
+In a world where there are thousands of high school seniors applying to schools, many of which are becoming increasingly selective, it's important to give yourself an edge.

-When you consider that some students might have a weighted GPA, it becomes even more vital to show that you are more than just a number.
-Being well-rounded can give you an edge when competing for at spot at universities around the country.
+When you consider that some students might have a weighted GPA, it becomes even more vital to show that you are more than just a number when figuring out how to get accepted into college.
+Being well-rounded is an advantage when competing for a spot at universities around the country.

 Sports, music, drama and art can all add to a college application — whether you are taking classes or participating in clubs.
 If you can combine at least two categories, it showcases your range of talents.
 Performing in the orchestra while also playing on the tennis team indicates that you are well-rounded and can juggle multiple responsibilities.
 Colleges have more reason to consider you when you are a dynamic student with an array of interests.